Brutus Beefcake: Dream Team (1984–1987)

 Leslie rejoined the WWF as a heel named Brutus Beefcake in late 1984.
 Introduced in a vignette that portrayed him as a male stripper, Beefcake was a vain character who dressed in outlandish outfits.
 Beefcake made his WWF debut on the August 11 episode of Championship Wrestling, by appearing at ringside during a match between Ivan Putski and Ron Shaw.
 Two weeks later, on the August 25 episode of Championship Wrestling, Beefcake wrestled his first match in the WWF by defeating Jose Luis Rivera.
 After beating enhancement talents during the first weeks of his career, Leslie was joined by "Luscious" Johnny Valiant as his manager on the October 13 episode of Championship Wrestling.
 As a singles wrestler, Beefcake's first major rivalry began against the WWF Champion Hulk Hogan, whom Beefcake wrestled for the title on a number of occasions.
 Hogan sought revenge on Beefcake after he and Valiant injured Hogan's protégé, Hillbilly Jim at a show in San Diego on February 25, 1985, where Jim had appeared in Hogan's corner for a match between Hogan and Beefcake.
 During this time, Beefcake also feuded with David Sammartino whom he fought to a double disqualification at the inaugural WrestleMania at Madison Square Garden.

 In the summer of 1985, Beefcake began teaming with Greg "the Hammer" Valentine.
 They became known as The Dream Team.
 They soon began challenging The U.S. Express (Mike Rotundo and Barry Windham) for the WWF Tag Team Championship.
 Initially, the U.S. Express successfully met these challenges but, on August 24 in the Philadelphia Spectrum, Dream Team defeated US Express to win the Tag Team Championship.
 They won the titles after Beefcake rubbed Valiant's lit cigar into Windham's eye.
 The title change aired live on the local PRISM network, and on the September 7 episode of Championship Wrestling via tape delay.
 They defended the belts for eight months, primarily against The American Express (Dan Spivey and Mike Rotunda), Iron Sheik and Nikolai Volkoff, The Hillbillies (Uncle Elmer and Hillbilly Jim), and The British Bulldogs (Dynamite Kid and Davey Boy Smith).
-At WrestleMania 2, in Rosemont, Illinois, The Dream Team lost the title to The British Bulldogs.
-They were unsuccessful in rematches for the title, especially in a two out of three falls match at Saturday Night's Main Event VII.
+At WrestleMania 2, in Rosemont, Illinois, The Dream Team lost the title to the British Bulldogs.
+They were unsuccessful in rematches for the title, including a two out of three falls match at Saturday Night's Main Event VII.
 Dream Team soon dropped to mid-card status.